Searching for heavy Higgs in supersymmetric final states at the LHC: Introduction

-Complementary to the heavy Higgs searches~\cite{Adhikary:2018ise}, multiple LHC searches for direct electroweakino production exist.
+Complementary to the searches in the decays of heavy Higgs (see for example ref.~\cite{Adhikary:2018ise}), multiple LHC searches for direct electroweakino production exist.
 These target electroweakino production via SM mediators i.e. $Z, W, \gamma$ and decays into SM final states in association with missing energy ($\met$).
-Such production modes however require off-shell SM mediators as the collider searches constrain the electroweakino masses above 100 GeV over a large region of parameter space.
+Such production modes however require off-shell SM mediators as the collider searches have constrained the electroweakino masses above 100 GeV over a large region of parameter space.
 Production of electroweakinos via heavy Higgs decays on the other hand can target on-shell heavy Higgs as a mediator, yielding distinct kinematics in the final states.
 This presents another opportunity to search for extended Higgs sector beyond the SM final states discussed before.
 To exploit the kinematic features and suggest further search strategies for heavy Higgs sector is the main aim of our work.

-There have been several studies on the phenomenological aspects of heavy Higgs decays to electroweakinos~\cite{Bisset:2007mk, Bisset:2007mi, Arhrib:2011rp, Gunion:1987ki, GUNION1988445, Djouadi:1996mj, Belanger:2000tg, Bisset:2000ud, Choi:2002zp, Charlot_2006, Li:2013nma,Belanger:2015vwa, Ananthanarayan:2015fwa, Djouadi:2015jea, Barman:2016kgt, Gori:2018pmk, Baum:2019uzg}.
-Collectively these studies demonstrated the importance of mono-X (X = $j, W^{\pm}, h, Z, \gamma$) final states while exploring heavy Higgs to susy decays, and demonstrated the LHC potential to do so.
+There have been several studies on the phenomenological aspects of heavy Higgs decays to electroweakinos~\cite{Bisset:2007mk, Bisset:2007mi, Arhrib:2011rp, Gunion:1987ki, GUNION1988445, Djouadi:1996mj, Belanger:2000tg, Bisset:2000ud, Choi:2002zp, Charlot_2006, Li:2013nma,Belanger:2015vwa, Ananthanarayan:2015fwa, Djouadi:2015jea, Barman:2016kgt, Gori:2018pmk, Baum:2019uzg, Profumo:2017ntc, Bahl:2018zmf, Bahl:2019ago}.
+Many of these analyses demonstrated the importance of mono-X (X = $j, W^{\pm}, h, Z, \gamma$) final states while exploring heavy Higgs to susy decays, and demonstrated the LHC potential to do so.
 In particular, a recent study~\cite{Gori:2018pmk}, demonstrates the reach of HL-LHC for heavy Higgs decays to susy particles in dilepton plus missing energy final state within the MSSM.
 This study uses the so called clustered transverse mass $m_{CT}$ variable for discrimination between the Higgs to susy signal and the SM backgrounds.
 It considers only ggH production mode and finally, it does not include direct production of susy backgrounds which also leads to mono-X final states.
 Going beyond these previous studies, in this work we add the backgrounds arising from direct susy production, consider ggH and bbH Higgs production modes separately and demonstrate the HL-LHC potential to probe Higgs to susy decays in multiple final states.